sajjadGG/book-python/basics/sequence/indexing.rst

     DATA = {'a', 'b', 'c', 'd', 'e'}

-    DATA[1]
+    DATA[0]             # TypeError: 'set' object is not subscriptable DATA[1]             # TypeError: 'set' object is not subscriptable DATA[2]             # TypeError: 'set' object is not subscriptable

-    # TypeError: 'set' object is not subscriptable
+    DATA[-0]            # TypeError: 'set' object is not subscriptable DATA[-1]            # TypeError: 'set' object is not subscriptable DATA[-2]            # TypeError: 'set' object is not subscriptable

 Indexing ``dict``
 -----------------